berbyte/sinkzone/README.md

 ---

-### Why use Sinkzone?
+## Why use Sinkzone?

 - Avoid distraction without browser extensions or hacks
-- Run locally on macOS or Linux — no cloud, no telemetry
+- Run locally on macOS, Linux and Windows — no cloud, no telemetry
 - Perfect for deep work sessions, writing, coding, or child safety
 - Terminal UI included — toggle modes, view logs, edit allowlist